Joe-Edwards/type-arithmetic/README.md

 ## Limitations

 As this makes heavy use of recursion it is very easy to break the compiler as it gets more difficult (usually with a `StackOverflowError`).

+## Runtime Version

+In RuntimeNat you can find a line-by-line translation into boring 'runtime' code.